ssruoh/CI_MS4/README.md

 ## Frameworks, Libraries & programs

-1. FontAwesome
-* Utilized for some of its icons for an improved UX.
-2. Google Fonts
-* The fonts used for the site are sourced from Google Fonts.
-3. Git
+1. Git
 * Used for development and version control.
-4. Github
+2. Github
 * The primary platform for hosting the project's code.
+3. Django
+* Used as the primary web framework of the project.
+4. Django Allauth
+* Used for its login and User registration functionality.
+5. Heroku
+* Used to deploy the website.
+6. Gunicorn
+* A necessity for Heroku deployment.
+7. Psycopg2
+* A necessity for using PostgreSQL.
-5. Sqlite3
+8. Sqlite3
 * Used as the initial database during development.
-6. PostgreSQL
+9. PostgreSQL
 * The second data storage for the project, used for later stages of development and ultimately production.
-5. JQuery
-* Used for enhance button functionality for the shopping bag and product detail pages.
-6. Stripe
-* Used to implement payment processing.
-7. Bootstrap
+10. Bootstrap
 * Used for its various site styling tools.
-8. Django
-* Used as the primary web framework of the project.
-9. Crispyforms
+11. Crispyforms
 * Used for its form styling.
-10. Heroku
-* Used to deploy the website.
+12. Crispy-bootstrap5
+* A necessity for Crispy Forms styling to function with bootstrap5
-11. AWS S3
+13. AWS S3
 * Used to store static files and images.
+14. Stripe
+* Used to implement payment processing.
+15. FontAwesome
+* Utilized for some of its icons for an improved UX.
+16. Google Fonts
+* The fonts used for the site are sourced from Google Fonts.

 ** **

 ## Testing

-Ideally testing the project would involve some written tests or tools, but due to time limitations testing was mostly limited to manual testing during development.
+Ideally testing the project would involve some written tests or tools, but due to time limitations my testing was mostly limited to manual testing during development.

 **Manual**